marin-stefan/Vintage-Digital-Casio-Watch/README.md

 ## Description

 This is a simple watch app part of the projects from the course.
 The design was not enforced.
-I choose a vintage Casio digital watch model.
+I chose a vintage Casio digital watch model.
 It show time, date, day of the week.
 The Buttons work just like they would work on the original watch setting light, mode, stopwatch,stop/reset etc.

 ## Requirements were :